 History of Jame Mosque of Esfahan

 It is said that the building was first built as a fire temple, and it had been used to practice the religious rituals.
-The discovery of a torus engraved with Sassanid motifs proves this assumption.
+The discovery of a column torus engraved with Sassanid motifs proves this assumption.

 After the Muslim conquest of Persia and the Muslim rule in Iran, the building was restored and used as a mosque.
 During the Abbasid era, the architects constructed the mosque with fired and sun-dried bricks.
 However, many complexes have been constructed and added to the main structure of the mosque over the years.